 Michelle Strange, 11:15 am

-Greeters carry out the ministry of hospitality by greeting each person who enters our doors and providing them with the bulletin and hymnals to participate in worship.
-Greeters also assist with the offertory during worship.
+Ushers greet each person who enters our doors and provides them with the weekly bulletin and assist with the offertory during worship.

 Usher Coordinator